 The 1986 Leader Cup final did not take place until March 1987 due to delays caused by a number of different reasons.
 Fr.
 Manning Gaels beat Longford Slashers in the final.
 Barely five months later Fr.
 Manning Gaels were back in the 1987 Leader Cup final, this time beating Mostrim, thus uniquely winning two Leader Cup titles in the same year.

 The 2018 Leader Cup final was never played.
 Mullinalaghta and Killoe reached the decider but it was not played due to Mullinalaghta’s involvement in the Leinster Club Championship campaign and ongoing activity in the All Ireland Club Championship which stretched into 2019, hence no Leader Cup title for 2018.

 The 2020 Leader Cup competition was not played due to the impact from the Covid-19 pandemic.

 The 2022 Leader Cup final between Mullinalaghta St. Columbas and Colmcille was scheduled for 23rd July 2022.
-In the run up to the final, Colmcille requested a postponement to a later date, however this was not granted.
-The final was called off on 22nd July and the Leader Cup title seemed to be awarded to Mullinalaghta due to Colmcille being unable to fulfill the fixture on the scheduled date.
-However the status of the title is still under discussion.
+In the immediate run up to the final, Colmcille requested a postponement to a later date, however this was not granted.
+On 22nd July the final was called off and the Leader Cup title seemed to be awarded to Mullinalaghta due to Colmcille being unable to fulfill the fixture on the scheduled date.
+However the Mullinalaghta club do not accept the County Boards decision to award the title to them without the final being re-fixed, hence the status of the 2022 Leader Cup title is disputed.